 - Proof of ability in English as determined by TOEFL, IELTS, CAEL or Fanshawe College English Language Evaluation testing is not required for admission to this program.

 - International Students should apply to the ESL4 program (English for Academic Purposes).

-- Applicants will write a post-admission language placement test to determine the level of English they will study in their first semester.
-Ideally, students' ability should be at the intermediate level so that they can complete the program in two semesters.
-Please note that OSAP support can only be received for two semesters.
+- Applicants will write a post-admission language placement test to determine the level of English they will study in their first term.
+Ideally, students' ability should be at the intermediate level so that they can complete the program in two terms.
+Please note that OSAP support can only be received for two terms.
 Each student admitted to this program will have a personal interview with the Co-ordinator of the program to discuss an appropriate academic plan and timeframe for meeting individual goals.

 The graduate has reliably demonstrated the ability to